-A. The dates of the 2014 Masters Angling Tournament are January 21st through January 24th.
-Applicants must be physically capable of competitively fishing in potentially rough sea conditions for three out of four days.
+A. The dates of the 2024 Masters Angling Tournament are January 23 – 26, 2024.
+Applicants must be physically capable of competitively fishing in potentially rough sea conditions three consecutive days.

-B. There will be a meeting for all anglers who are fishing the tournament for the first time, at a time and place to be announced by the Board of Directors, January 20th .
+B. There will be a meeting for all anglers who are fishing the tournament for the first time at 2:30 pm on January 23 at the Los Suenos Marina Lanterna Lounge.
 The purpose of the meeting is to thoroughly review the tournament rules.
 Freshmen anglers are urged to study these rules before the meeting so as to facilitate comprehension.
 Attendance at this meeting is mandatory; anglers not in attendance without a committee approved excuse will be penalized 200 points.

-C. All anglers, including freshmen, will meet at a time and place to be announced by the Committee January 20th for a review of the rules and to draw boat assignments.
+C. All anglers, including freshmen, will meet at 4:00 pm at Los Suenos Marina, Lanterna Lounge on January 23 for a review of the rules and to draw boat assignments.
 Attendance at this meeting is mandatory; anglers not in attendance without a committee approved excuse will be penalized 200 points.

-E. The admission fee covers the costs of the boats with crew, gratuities, fishing line, terminal tackle, bait, lunches, prizes and social functions for the anglers and their wives or a guest.
+E. The admission fee covers the costs of the boats with crew, gratuities, extra or replacement fishing line, terminal tackle, bait, lunches, prizes and social functions for the anglers and their wives or a guest.
 Tipping of the crew is prohibited, and anyone discovered tipping will be disqualified.

-G. There will be three out of four days of fishing, weather permitting, with one lay day.
+There will be three consecutive days of fishing, weather permitting, with no lay day.
 The Weather Committee reserves the right to cancel a day of fishing or set geographical limits for safety reasons.

-H. Fishing hours all three days are 8:00 am to 3:30 pm., although the Committee may adjust these hours in the best interests of the tournament before the first day of fishing has commenced.
+Fishing hours all three days are 8:30 am to 4:00, although the Committee may adjust these hours in the best interests of the tournament before the first day of fishing has commenced.

-I. Anglers should be prepared to board their boat one and one half hours prior to the commencement of fishing time.
-Boats will not be held for a tardy angler after one hour prior to fishing time.
+Anglers should be prepared to board their boat two and one half hours prior to the commencement of fishing time.
+Boats will not be held for a tardy angler after two hours prior to fishing time.
 A substitute angler will be provided and the boat will depart the dock.

-B. Tackle will conform to standard IGFA 20# class .
-There will be no spinning equipment, “special”, “odd”, or “trick” equipment utilized.
+B. Tackle will conform to standard IGFA 30# class.
+There will be no spinning equipment.

-D. Eagle Claw 7/0 L-2004EL circle hooks will be supplied to the boats by the Committee.
+D. 7/0 circle hooks will be supplied to the boats by the Committee.
 One hook per bait allowed.
-Skirts and sea witches may be used ahead of and touching the bait, and must be made available to both anglers.
-Crews and anglers are prohibited from modifying or off-setting the hooks.
+Skirts, chuggers and sea witches may be used ahead of and touching the bait and must be made available to both anglers.
+Hooks are not to be modified by crew or angler.
+Must be used as supplied.

 E. Teasers will be supplied by the boat and need not be identical on both sides.
 Live bait teasers are not allowed.
 Teasers may not be put in the water before starting time each day.